<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=7154857&amp;fmt=gif">

 • Organisations in the top quartile for leadership diversity are 33-39% more likely to financially outperform their peers.

-• Cultivating an inclusive cultures translates to a 22% lower turnover and delivers higher profitability.
+• Cultivating an inclusive culture translates to a 22% lower turnover and delivers higher profitability.

 Designing for inclusion from the outset, across hiring, tech, governance and analytics, ensures that bias doesn’t get baked into your decisions or digital products.
 Ultimately, ethical leadership doesn’t happen by accident.
-It must be proactively nurtured and rigorously tested and refined at every level.
+It must be proactively nurtured, rigorously tested and refined at every level.
 Data gives you the insight to take targeted, effective action.
 When you measure bias, you can mitigate it.
-And when you mitigate it, you unlock innovation, retain talent and build a culture

 Tip 2: Harness Diverse Perspectives

-Unconscious bias often narrows our field of vision.
-It keeps us inside comfort zones and echo chambers, surrounded by people who look, think and decide like we do.
-But real leadership happens when we step outside those boundaries and actively seek out difference.
-We need to move beyond seeing diverse thinking as a ‘nice to have’.
-It’s a competitive advantage.
-When leaders intentionally surround themselves with people who challenge assumptions, they open the door to better problem solving, richer collaboration, and smarter innovation.
+Unconscious bias keeps us inside comfort zones and echo chambers, surrounded by people who look, think and act like we do.
+Forward-thinking leaders must step outside those boundaries and actively seek out difference.
+When leaders intentionally surround themselves with people who challenge assumptions, they open the door to better problem solving, richer collaboration and smarter innovation.

 Modern research into unconscious bias in the global workforce highlights three essential pillars for advancing equity: sponsorship, readiness and bias mitigation.
 When applied together, these strategies ensure diverse talent is not only hired, but also developed and progressed into leadership roles.